-Throughout the Old Testament of the King James Version of the Bible the word lord appears in all capitals, LORD, or in all lower case, lord.
+Throughout the Old Testament of the King James Version of the Bible, the word lord appears in all capitals, LORD, with a begining captial, Lord, or in all lower case, lord.
 The editors of the King James Version endeavored to represent two distinct Hebrew words with this notation.
-The first of these Hebrew words was considered so holy to the followers of Orthodox Judaism that it was never spoken out loud, for it was the name of God that He revealed to Moses.
-The second of these words is the Hebrew word adown, that means ruler.
-It is translated as lord in English.
+The first of these Hebrew words was considered so holy that the followers of Orthodox Judaism never spoke this word out loud.
+This is the Hebrew word often translated Jehovah or Yaweh today.
+The second of these words is the Hebrew word adown, that means lord or sir

-However, in the New Testament, the editors of the King James Version represent this difference in only four verses (Matthew 22:44, Mark 12:36, Luke 20:42, Acts 2:34).
+However, in the New Testament, the editors of the King James Version represent the difference between these disticnt Hebrew words in only four verses (Matthew 22:44, Mark 12:36, Luke 20:42, Acts 2:34).
 Only in the translations of Psalms 110:1, as it is quoted in the New Testament, does the King James Version contain a capitalized LORD for Jehovah and a lower case lord to show our Lord and Savior Jesus Christ.
-This is because no Greek manuscript of the New Testament extant today carries any representation of Jehovah, Yahweh, or any ancient Hebrew letters representing His name in any form.
+In Psalms 110:1 God is named with the Hebrew word Yaweh.
+He is the LORD who blessed my adown, my lord, our Lord Jesus Christ.
+The reason the King James Version editors and translators represnt this difference only in four places is because no Greek manuscript of the New Testament extant today carries any representation of Jehovah, Yahweh, or any ancient Hebrew letters representing His name in any form.

 It is obvious from the many quotations of the Old Testament in the New that God refers to Himself as Jehovah, or Yahweh, and to His Son as the Lord of all.
 However, in certain places, knowing whether it is God's name or His Son's victorious title that is meant by the Greek word for